arshadazeem/ticket-service/README.md

-# Spring boot application for a sample Ticket Service
+# Spring boot application for a sample Ticketing Service

-contains 3 modules under ticket-service:
+This application ccontains 3 modules under ticket-service:

 * ticket-service-common: has common code (utils, enums, dtos etc.)
 * ticket-service-main: has services, rest controllers and other main code